phormio/psr7-cookies/docs/api.md

 ## with_cookie_unset

-This function
+This function deletes the cookie on the client side.
+More formally, it
-puts a `Set-Cookie` field in the HTTP header that will erase the cookie on the client side.
+puts a `Set-Cookie` field in the HTTP header that will cause the HTTP client to delete its cookie.

-Here is its signature:
+Here is the function's signature:

 ```php
 /**